Chapter 71:

 The handler smirked.
 “You’ll regret asking.”

-His body should have broken long ago, but every time his bones screamed he forced them to hold.
+His body should have broken, but each time his bones screamed he forced them to hold.
 Each breath felt like it might be his last, yet he refused to stop.
-The crowd fed him—thunder and fire in their throats, screaming for blood.
+The crowd fed him—thunder and fire in their throats.

 He gave it to them.

 A warrior’s blade shattered under his fists.
-A beast’s charge ended with its muzzle driven into the sand.
+A beast’s charge ended nose-first in the sand.
 A monster’s shriek was silenced beneath his heel.

-But whenever a beastfolk stepped onto the sand—a young fox-eared spearman, a trembling wolf-girl, a scaled fighter with eyes full of fear—Kai pulled his strength back.
-He struck hard enough to bring them down, but not to destroy them.
-He left them breathing, broken but saveable by the healers.
-He didn’t know why.
-He only knew he couldn’t bring himself to slaughter them.
+But whenever beastfolk stepped onto the sand—a fox-eared spearman, a trembling wolf-girl, a scaled fighter with eyes full of fear—Kai pulled back.
+He struck to win, but left them breathing, saveable by healers.
+He didn’t know why, only that he couldn’t slaughter them.

 Humans and monsters, though—those he punished without hesitation.

-The handlers began to whisper about him in the shadows.
+Handlers whispered in the shadows.
 The crowd gave him names: Iron Fist, The Dreaming Killer.
-Each new challenger fell, and still Kai demanded more.
+Each challenger fell, and still Kai demanded more.

-At first it had been awe—disbelief that the man in the pit was truly Kai.
-Then it turned to dread.
+At first it had been awe—then dread.
 Blow after blow, fight after fight, and he kept rising.
-Blood dripped from his mouth, his arms shook, yet he wouldn’t stop.
+Blood dripped, his arms shook, yet he wouldn’t stop.

 Patrona’s lips pressed tight.
-She didn’t answer.
-She could see it in his face—an emptiness behind his eyes.
+She saw it in his face—emptiness behind his eyes.
 He wasn’t fighting for them.
-He wasn’t fighting for anyone.
-He was fighting because he didn’t know what else to do.
+Not for anyone.
+He fought because he didn’t know what else to do.

 Her stomach knotted.
 They were boxed in.